 Are there any other medicines I should keep on hand?

 What should I be eating to keep my weight and strength up?

 Will I be sick to my stomach or have loose stools or diarrhea?
-How long after I receive my radiation treatment before these problems may start?
+How long after I start radiation treatment might these problems start?
 What can I do if I am sick to my stomach or have diarrhea often?

 How should I take care of my mouth and lips?

 - How often should I brush my teeth?
 What type of toothpaste should I use?

 - What can I do about dry mouth?

 - What should I do if I have a mouth sore?

 When should I call the doctor?

 - Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
 Also reviewed by A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.